Bdot42/mfakto/README.txt

     Step 4) enter the number of assignments or GHz-days you want Step 5) click "Get Assignments"

-    Users with older GPUs may want to use the default form for CPUs.
+    Users with older GPUs may want to use the regular form.

 Using the GPU to 72 tool:
     GPU to 72 is a website that "subcontracts" assignments from the PrimeNet